 We arrived back into Dubrovnik in the early afternoon.
-The old city has seen a huge increase in tourism recently, especially from Game of Thrones fans that travel to see many filming locations.
+The old city has seen a huge increase in tourism recently, especially from Game of Thrones fans that travel to see many filming locations; the city is the primary filming location for the show’s King’s Landing.
 Even though it was shoulder season, it was still quite busy.
 Traffic and parking were a nightmare.

 When parking, I always drop a pin in my Google Maps so that I don’t forget where I’ve left my car.
 This is especially true in larger, unfamiliar cities, or if you park on the street versus a garage.
 It was especially helpful on this trip!

 As with the other places I visited on this trip, the best thing to do was simply to walk around.
 Dubrovnik’s old city is incredible, and one of the more beautiful destinations I’ve ever been.

 There are plenty of filming locations from Game of Thrones you can see just from walking around.